 Vouni Panagias – Ambelitis Wine Route

-27 varieties of grape are grown in this area, including Carignan Noir and Cabernet Sauvignon.
-The villages on this route also produce some of the best wines made from the indigenous red Mavro grape, thanks to the relatively high altitude and mild climate, which result in sought after red and rose wines.
+Over twenty varieties of grape are grown in this area, including Carignan Noir and Cabernet Sauvignon.
+The villages within this route also produce some of the best wines made from the red grape variety (Mavro), as the high altitude and mild climate provide favourable conditions for their production.

 This picturesque route can end in different places, either passing through Pafos, Mesogi, Tsada, Stroumbi, Polemi, Psathi, Kannaviou, Asprogia, Pano Panagia, Chrysorrogiatissa, Agia Moni, Statos-Agios Fotios, Koilineia, Galataria, Pentalia, Amargeti, Eledio, Agia Varvara and Acheleia or through Choulou, Lemona, Kourdaka, Letymvou and Kallepeia.